-- What qualifies them to charge you ($$$) for their knowledge and guidance?
+- What qualifies them to charge you ($$$) for their guidance?

-- What have others said about the educator’s ability to teach?
+- What have other PAYING students said about the educator’s ability to teach?

 A Qualified Educator...

-Must have the ability to elevate your skill level and provide you with real-world information on how to increase your earning potential.
+…must have the ability to provide you with training that will elevate your skill level and increase your earning potential.